canton7/StateMechanic/README.md

 The `Faulted` event on the StateMachine will also be raised, and its `Fault` property will contain information about the fault.

 When a state machine has faulted, no more transitions may occur, and the current state may not be queried.
+The state machine will raise the `Faulted` event, then `IsFaulted` property returns true, and the `Fault` property will give information on the fault.
 The only way to recovert is to call `Reset()` on the state machine, which will reset it to its initial state and clear the fault.

 Transition guards and dynamic transition state selectors may throw exceptions: these exceptions are propagated back to the `Event.Fire()` or `Event.TryFire()` call which initiated the transition, and the transition will not occur.